 Putting the Consulting in Consultative Selling

-Think for a minute about the consulting industry.
+To refine how we think about the consultative selling process, let’s examine the consulting industry.
 Strategy firms like Bain, McKinsey, Roland Berger, Boston Consulting Group, and Booz Allen help their clients make the best decisions to drive their success.

-In fact, these strategy consulting firms redefine reality for their clients using two common strategies.
-They:
+In fact, these strategy consulting firms redefine reality for their clients using two common strategies:

 Both traits of strategy consultants lead to the same outcome for their clients: they redefine reality.

-Peter Block, author of Flawless Consulting, would call these consultants "collaborators."
+Peter Block, author of Flawless Consulting, would call the best consultants "collaborators."
 Collaborators, he says, don't just create and implement solutions; they give clients fresh perspectives, clients benefit from their diversity of experience, and clients work with them to define the problem before solving anything.

 Another type of consultant is one Block would call a "pair of hands."
 Their job is to understand the need as presented by the client, position their offerings to solve the need, and execute.

-"Pair of hands" consultants do not redefine reality.
+"Pair of hands" consultants don't redefine reality.
 They may execute effectively (no small feat), and perhaps have their own novel ways of doing so, but the client's reality stays the same.

 Exploring the dynamics of consulting itself is instructive because it’s an almost exact parallel to what’s happening with consultative selling.